 A strong litigator, clients turn to Sam for his abilities to develop key strategies to protect their integrity and reputation

-As a partner in the litigation group in Toronto, Sam maintains a broad litigation practice with an emphasis on corporate/commercial, energy, construction, project, real property, and environmental litigation.
+Sam Rogers is a litigation partner in Toronto.
+He maintains a broad litigation practice, with an emphasis on corporate/commercial, energy, construction, project, real property, and environmental litigation.
 He also has experience defending and prosecuting professional negligence claims.

-Sam has appeared before all levels of court in Ontario and numerous administrative tribunals.
-He has represented clients at trials, urgent injunctions, administrative hearings, appeals and private arbitrations.
+Mr. Rogers has appeared before all levels of court in Ontario and numerous administrative tribunals.
+He has represented clients at trials, urgent injunctions, administrative hearings, appeals, and private arbitrations.
+He has advised clients during times of crisis with their reputation at stake.

 - Barker v.
-Barker – represent two psychiatrists at ongoing trial concerning treatment programs developed at maximum security mental health centre in 1960s and 1970s
+Barker, 2020 ONSC 3746 and 2021 ONSC 158 – represented two psychiatrists at trial concerning treatment programs developed at maximum security mental health centre in 1960s and 1970s

 - Infinity Construction v.
-Skyline Executive Acquisitions – represented owner of a vacation resort at trial concerning construction of vacation homes, decision under reserve
+Skyline Executive Acquisitions, 2020 ONSC 77 – represented owner of a vacation resort at trial concerning construction of vacation homes

 - Kane v.
-Smith – represented family physician at trial concerning alleged delayed diagnosis of Charcot foot, decision under reserve
+Smith, 2020 ONSC 329 – represented family physician at trial concerning alleged delayed diagnosis of Charcot foot

 - Capital Solar Power Corporation v.
 Ontario Power Authority, 2019 ONSC 1137 – represented a solar power company at trial against the Independent Electricity System Operator for misfeasance in public office